 UPDATE: Re-opening for Visitors Information

 The committee is meeting weekly, and plans to first address the following areas: Community Salons, Family Visits, Activities, and Dining.
-The intent is to develop a measured approach that will be carried out with caution and thoughtful detail to ensure the continued safety of our residents, families and team members.
+The intent is to develop a measured approach to be carried out with caution and thoughtful detail to ensure the continued safety of our residents, families and team members.
 Each of us have a big role to play in making this transition process successful, and we are grateful to you all for your continued patience and understanding as we all navigate these COVID-19 waters together.

 Keeping Residents Safe